Combos Browse all Suggest

 |Commander: Rule 0||Legal|

 Legendary Creature — Orc Warrior

-Whenever a creature dealt damage by this dies this turn (is put into the graveyard from the battlefield, tokens are put into the graveyard before they cease to exist), put a +1/+1 counter on this.
+Whenever a creature dealt damage by Zurgo Helmsmasher dies this turn, put a +1/+1 counter on Zurgo Helmsmasher.
+(Dying is being put into the graveyard from the battlefield.
+Tokens enter the graveyard before they cease to exist.)

 Cryptolith Rite, Nature's Will, Druids' Repository, and [Bear Umbra] will give repeatable combats.
 Nature's Will is a bit expensive, so keep Song of Freyalise instead.
 You can remove Battle for Bretagard, Goblin War Drums, and Mask of Avacyn to use the other three enchantments if repeatable combats is your goal.
 Otherwise, here are some other great additions:

 Cathars' Crusade will make HUGE creatures very quickly.
 Brave the Sands gives the vigilance needed to take advantage of Cryptolith Rite or have blockers.
 Impact Tremors will cause lots of pain over time.
 Raiders' Spoils card draw on steroids.
 Something you are SORELY lacking.

 Kaya, Geist Hunter a great addition that will mostly be used for her -2 ability.
 Rhythm of the Wild is a good card to be replaced since most of your creatures will be tokens, anyways.
 If you don't go with Kaya, Cathars' Crusade would probably be a better replacement for Rhythm of the Wild.